The prehistory of the European beer brewing basin

 It should be remembered that the history of beer, in its long history in Europe and elsewhere, has seen episodes of recombination of techniques, and sometimes involutions of socio-economic processes.
 Brewing is not separated from other fermentation technologies, such as the fermentation of dairy products by nomads and viniculture.
 The brewery-bakery complementarity is also very strong, without being exclusive.

-List of control archaeological sites known to date (2020).
+D. List of archaeological witness sites in Europe known to date (2020)

 List of the oldest traces of grain-based fermented beverages in Europe. (see CARTE)